 Read More

-Flooding is a natural process.
+Increasing Flood Risk and Climate Change Impacts Flooding is a natural process.
 It occurs when a combination of events, including overflow of riverbanks, coastal storms, and deluges on inadequate drainage systems.
 A flood presents a risk when the potential to damage people, property or the environment arises.
-Due to the growing consequences of climate change, the frequency and severity of flooding have
+Due to the growing consequences of climate change,

 Read More